 if you have indeed looked at your map, you are correct in assuming that the road out of port askaig starts with a somewhat steep climb of around 1 in 7 (14%) or somesuch. start the holiday in the manner in which you intend to continue - stick the bike in the lowest gear you've got, grit your teeth and anything else that comes to mind and pedal like robert millar. no wimpish walking uphill will be tolerated.

-while we are almost on the subject of hills, those of you without the mindset of michael rasmussen will be delighted to hear that the island is relatively flat. the only climbs of note, apart from the one just mentioned, are on the road into and out of kilchiaran on the rhinns (three miles west of port charlotte) and there are one or two other minor bumps along the same road but otherwise there should be little requirement for the granny gear. those of us in velo club d'ardbeg scoot around on 39 tooth inner chainrings and 23 tooth large sprockets and we survive just fine.
+while we are almost on the subject of hills, those of you without the mindset of michael rasmussen will be delighted to hear that the island is relatively flat. the only climbs of note, apart from the one just mentioned, are on the road into and out of kilchiaran on the rhinns (three miles west of port charlotte) and the climbs to storakaig and knocklearach on the glen road, but otherwise there should be little requirement for the granny gear. those of us in velo club d'ardbeg scoot around on 39 tooth inner chainrings and 25 tooth large sprockets and we survive just fine.

-if you're travelling south from port askaig and, to be honest, you have little choice but so to do, there is only one road as far as ballygrant. here it is possible to carry on down the main road to bridgend where you have the choice of onward to bowmore and port ellen, or turning right and heading down the rhinns through bruichladdich,and on to port charlotte (the youth hostel is here). there is, however, a more picturesque route by taking the road for mulindry (turn left past the shop in ballygrant) and cycling down the glen road. about 1km past knocklearach farm is the first cattle grid you will encounter, and it is in a sorry state. though this has been reported to the roads department, so far, no action has been taken. for safety's sake, please dismount and wheel your bike across; it is not safe to ride across it, no matter what type of bicycle you're riding.
+if you're travelling south from port askaig and, to be honest, you have little choice but so to do, there is only one road as far as ballygrant. here it is possible to carry on down the main road to bridgend where you have the choice of onward to bowmore and port ellen, or turning right and heading down the rhinns through bruichladdich, and on to port charlotte (the youth hostel is here). there is, however, a more picturesque route by taking the road for mulindry (turn left past the shop in ballygrant) and cycling down the glen road.

-since we now have to choose a direction, we shall continue on to port ellen along the high road, but keep bridgend in mind because, at some time or another, we shall return there to carry on down the rhinns. admit it, you're curious.
+since we now have to choose a direction, we'll continue on to port ellen along the high road, but keep bridgend in mind because, at some time or another, we shall return there to carry on down the rhinns. admit it, you're curious.

-anyway, assuming you've followed so far, take a left when reaching the end of the glen road to cycle to port ellen. the distance is around seven miles and this way to port ellen gives by far, the better views in comparison to the low road. the principal disadvantage and one that is commented on by anyone on a bike on the island, is the wind factor. this part of the island is particularly exposed to the prevailing south westerlies blowing up the loch and, if you've been paying attention, there is an excellent chance that you are now experiencing a headwind. the views to the right are across to the previously mentioned rhinns of islay - the first, more northerly village you can see is that of bruichladdich and, a few miles further south is port charlotte. the loch is loch indaal but then you've already looked at your ordnance survey map and were well aware of this. if you haven't memorised this stuff, do so because there is no internet access along this particular stretch of road. there's always the data allowance on your mobile phone.
+anyway, assuming you've followed so far, take a left when reaching the end of the glen road to cycle to port ellen. the distance is around seven miles and this way to port ellen gives by far the better views in comparison to the low road. the principal disadvantage and one that is commented on by anyone on a bike on the island, is the wind factor. this part of the island is particularly exposed to the prevailing south westerlies blowing up the loch and, if you've been paying attention, there is an excellent chance that you are now experiencing a headwind. the views to the right are across to the previously mentioned rhinns of islay - the first, more northerly village you can see is that of bruichladdich and, a few miles further south is port charlotte. the loch is loch indaal but then you've already looked at your ordnance survey map and were well aware of this. if you haven't memorised this stuff, do so because there is no wi-fi along this particular stretch of road. there's always the data allowance on your mobile phone.

 i'll probably come back to this time and time again but remember that this is a single track road and while you're on holiday, many of the motorists and certainly tractor and truck drivers are not. since the scottish environmental protection agency (sepa) decided that it wasn't a good idea for the distilleries to pump the pot ale (distilling waste) into the sea - even though we know lobsters who would disagree - the pot ale has required to be collected by very large road-going tankers and transported to a holding tank at caol ila (about a mile outside port askaig). apart from the fact that these somewhat heavily laden vehicles are destroying the roads on which they travel, the drivers will not thank you for holding them up by continuing to cycle while they brake behind. and conversely, i would not wish to be passed by one travelling in the opposite direction along a single track road. be sensible and pull in to one of the many passing places. please don't hold them up by continuing to cycle where passing is awkward. generally i find local car and truck drivers to be more than understanding towards cyclists and, since i have to cycle here all year, please don't antagonise them for my sake. if you are one of the dreaded birdwatchers, please pull off the road before letting loose with the telephoto lens and/or binoculars.